 A product designer’s toolbox is one-of-a-kind, with talents ranging from “creative” to “techie.”
-To describe their product design concept, they must be both creative and excellent communicators and storytellers.
+To describe their concept, they must be both creative and exceptional communicators and storytellers.

 As customer advocates, they must be aware of the business environment while also having the confidence to say “no” when confronted with a choice that may negatively influence the customer experience.
-Another recurring topic in describing the function of the product designer in this context is “customer empathy.”
+Another recurring topic in describing the function of this role in this context is “customer empathy.”

 Design thinking is essential for this career because product designers will be requested to create user stories (including edge cases), storyboards, and mockup interfaces.
 Product designers might also be tasked with doing user research.

 Many product designers use graphic design software such as PhotoShop and Sketch and CAD software if necessary.
-The bulk of duties need knowledge of design suites, which will be used to prototype and deliver final products to the engineering department, and understanding color palettes, typography, and layout.
+The bulk of duties needs knowledge of design suites, which will be used to prototype and deliver final products to the engineering department, and understanding of color palettes, typography, and layout.